 - Admin permission set

-- How to edit or create a permission set
+- How to edit or delete a permission set

 - View a control panel user's assignments